moneychien19/note-meta-blueprint-500-101/advanced-matching.md

 # Advanced Matching for Websites

 # Introduction
 Advanced matching can help you optimize your Facebook ads to produce better results.
-With advanced matching for websites, you can send Facebook **hashed customer information** along with your pixel events, which can help you **attribute more conversions** and reach more people.
+With advanced matching for websites, you can send Facebook **lowercase unhashed** or **normalized SHA-256 hashed data**, which can help you **attribute more conversions** and reach more people.

 You can only use advanced matching if people with **iOS 14.5+** devices **opt-in** on the Facebook or Instagram app on that device.